History of Offshore Sailing School

 Big Apple Enterprise

 In the early 80’s, Offshore’s headquarters moved to spacious offices in a midtown high-rise and six years later to City Island, when the Colgates bought the 40,000 square foot Ratsey & Lapthorn sail loft at water’s edge.
-During that period, the number of students taking courses per year rose to 3,000, Offshore started the Colgate Offshore Sailing Club (originally called the Sail Away Club), and sailing course selections expanded.
-When the Colgates sold the sail loft in 1988, Offshore Sailing School’s New York metro branch moved to the old Colgate soap factory in Jersey City, NJ and then to nearby Liberty Landing Marina and Pier 25 in Tribeca, New York City.
+During that period, the number of students taking courses per year rose to 3,000, Offshore started the a sailing club, and sailing course selections expanded.
+When the Colgates sold the sail loft in 1988, Offshore Sailing School’s New York metro branch moved to the old Colgate soap factory in Jersey City, NJ and then to three other locations in New York Harbor.
 That same year the Colgates moved Offshore’s headquarters to Ft.
 Myers, FL, where it remains today.
 When you call the toll free number, 888-454-7015 or 239-454-1700 you’re calling sunny Florida!

-In 1975, while seeking a new location in Florida to replace the school’s Palmas del Mar, Puerto Rica base, the Colgates visited South Seas Plantation (now South Seas Island Resort) on a tiny island in the Gulf of Mexico, called Captiva.
+In 1975, while seeking a new location in Florida to replace the school’s Palmas del Mar, Puerto Rica base, the Colgates visited South Seas Island Resort (then called South Seas Planatation) on a tiny island in the Gulf of Mexico, called Captiva.
 That location would soon become Offshore Sailing School’s most popular campus.

 When the recession hit in the early ‘80s, the Colgates saw great activity at their City Island, NY branch but the resort-based locations were less popular because of the cost of flying and driving to those locations.
 So, they took the Learn to Sail course on the road – with an RV (for instructor living and student classroom) towing a Soling to 25 sailing areas across the United States over a two year period.
 While it was pretty tough on the instructor, the course was very popular wherever we showed up.

 Perhaps the biggest and one of the most innovative changes came in 1996, when Steve gave up his search for a new training boat and decided to design exactly what he wanted.
 He connected with famed yacht designer Jim Taylor, and the Colgate 26 Sailboat became a reality.
 One year later, after an extensive search, the United States Naval Academy chose the Colgate 26 to replace its outdated fleet used for training midshipmen.
 In the summer of 2001 the prestigious United Kingdom Sailing Academy added the Colgate 26 to its fleet of trainers, as did Club Nautique on the West Coast and Eckerd College in Florida.
 The United States Coast Guard Academy, Maine Maritime and a host of individuals, sailing schools and clubs have also been fleet owners.
 The U.S. Naval Academy bought 12 more Colgate 26s for intercollegiate racing in December 2015.

 Throughout the years, new courses and programs are developed and longstanding courses are tweaked.
 Since 2000, Offshore Sailing School has partnered with North U for Performance Race Week, held each April on Captiva Island, and generally sold-out by December.
 A new annual racing program in the British Virgin Islands was launched in December 2016.
 In 1974 an innovative course was born in answer to clients’ increasingly busy schedules.
-Now our most popular course, Fast Track to Cruising®, combines the experience of learning to sail with learning to cruise in an 8-day program that starts with two days on a Colgate 26 and immediately segues to 6 days on a state-of-the-art 43’ to 50’ monohull or catamaran.
+Now our most popular course, Fast Track to Cruising®, combines the experience of learning to sail with learning to cruise in an 8-day program that starts with two days on a Colgate 26 and immediately segues to 6 days on a state-of-the-art 43’ to 54’ monohull or catamaran.

 Offshore Sailing School uses the Colgate 26 exclusively for Learn to Sail, Performance Sailing and Racing courses.
-Cruising courses are offered on catamarans and monohulls including new Jeanneau 439s, CatalinaMorgan 440s, 46’ and 47′ catamarans at stateside locations, and on specially designed charter boats provided by longtime partner, The Moorings in the British Virgin Islands.
+Cruising courses are offered on catamarans and monohulls including new Jeanneau 439s, CatalinaMorgan 440s, a Leopard 48 catamaran at stateside locations, and on specially designed charter boats provided by longtime partner, The Moorings in the British Virgin Islands.

 Over the years many other Offshore Sailing School locations have been tested, including Bar Harbor, ME; Irvington, VA; Hilton Head Island, SC; and Newport, RI.
 We have even conducted navigation courses on 100’ schooners.
-Commuter locations provide a host of courses in New York Harbor with year-round resort destinations are the company’s focus in the most popular winter getaways.
-Today Offshore has seven locations: three on the west coast of Florida, two in the British Virgin Islands, and two in New York Harbor.
-More than 130,000 adult graduates and their families have developed new skills and confidence with Offshore Sailing School since 1964.
+Year-round resort destinations are the company’s focus in the most popular getaway in Florida, the British Virgin Islands, and other U.S. and world-wide locations.
+More than 140,000 adult graduates and their families have developed new skills and confidence with Offshore Sailing School since 1964.
 The Colgates are so pleased to know that those whose lives they’ve touched with exceptional sailing education are now pursuing their dreams.